 inform the DSL that a concern has been raised

-School must detail its specific reporting arrangements/processes, including for initial concerns and concerns, and details of how the CPOMS system is to be used,
+Any concerns however small must be recorded on CPOMS.
+Concerns that require an immediate response such as a disclosure must be taken to one of the DSLs immediately and then recorded on CPOMS.
+Any hand written notes taken whilst in a meeting or when talking to a child can be scanned into CPOMS.
+Any notes taken during a disclosure must be signed and dated and scanned into CPOMS.
+The original copy must then be given to a DSL to be filed in the locked safeguarding cabinet.
+CPOMS is to be used for safeguarding concerns but also for behaviour concerns/incidents and when contact with parents has raised a concern.

 There will be occasions when staff may suspect that a pupil may be at risk, but have no ‘real’ evidence.
 The pupil’s behaviour may have changed, their artwork could be bizarre, and they may write stories or poetry that reveal confusion or distress, or physical or inconclusive signs may have been noticed.

-School Name recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
+St Joseph’s recognises that the signs may be due to a variety of factors, for example, a parent has moved out, a pet has died, a grandparent is very ill or an accident has occurred.
 However, they may also indicate a child is being abused or is in need of safeguarding.

 In these circumstances staff will try to give the child the opportunity to talk.
 It is fine for staff to ask the pupil if they are OK or if they can help in any way.